 The mentions from Srimad Bhagavata

-This is the story of Lord Dattatreya which was passed down from generation to generation.
-Once upon a time lived a couple where the husband’s name was Kausika and the wife’s name was Sumati.
+This is the story of Lord Dattatreya, which was passed down from generation to generation.
+Once upon a time lived a couple where the husband’s name was Kausika, and the wife’s name was Sumati.

-One night, Sumati was walking along the highway while carrying her ailing husband on her shoulders, she came across a sage called Maandavya.
+One night, Sumati was walking along the highway while carrying her ailing husband on her shoulders; she came across a sage called Maandavya.
 The safe had been unjustly hanged on the gallows by using his yogic power.
-Also, the sage had retained life in his body which was still swinging to and fro.
+Also, the sage had retained life in his body, which was still swinging to and fro.
 Having less visibility of sight, Sumati could not see the swaying body of the sage.
 As she was walking by, her husband’s leg brushed against the sage’s body unknowingly and caused the sage excruciating pain.

 As the Saastra declares itself, “The power attained by men through Yoga will be obtained by women, respectable of family and merely by their chastity and moral excellence.”
 Hence, the Sun did not rise, and it was havoc everywhere in the world.
-As nothing worthwhile could be done, even the gods were scared and approached Lord Brahma for help, but even he said that he was helpless.
+As nothing worthwhile could be done, even the gods were scared and approached Lord Brahma for help, but he said he was helpless.